The Best Vegan Chocolate Cake

 How do you make a vegan cake more moist?

 The key for this incredibly moist chocolate cake is the combination of applesauce, oil and vegan buttermilk.
 As we aren’t using eggs here, the applesauce helps to provide added moisture along with the vegan buttermilk which makes for a more tender cake and helps to leaven the cake.
+As oil is 100% fat, it adds even more moisture, browning and tenderizing of the gluten.
+Using oil instead of butter in this cake is another secret in creating the best vegan chocolate cake.

 What is the difference between vegan cake and normal cake?

 I hate even using the word vegan in this description, because this cake is incredibly delicious all on it’s own without even having to clarify that it’s vegan.
 However, since I have so many vegan followers on this website I wanted to ensure that those individuals knew that this recipe is 100% vegan.
 This vegan chocolate cake was tested on several non-vegan friends and all of them have since raved about how delicious and moist this chocolate cake is.
+As mentioned above, this is a normal cake that uses vegan ingredients like non-dairy milk and vegan butter.
+Otherwise, this tastes exactly like a regular, frosted chocolate cake.

 Are vegan desserts healthier than regular desserts?

+They can be, but just because something is vegan doesn’t mean that it’s automatically healthier than regular desserts.
 This vegan chocolate cake recipe is not necessarily healthier than regular chocolate cake but the layer cake itself is lower in saturated fat as it’s made with vegetable oil instead of butter.
 As a Registered Dietitian, I think that healthier dessert recipes have a place but they shouldn’t be the only dessert that you allow yourself to enjoy.
 Healthy diets include dessert!

-How to store this vegan chocolate cake
+How to store this vegan chocolate cake?

-If you want to make this vegan chocolate cake ahead of time, you can make the layers and then tightly wrap and place in the fridge for 3-4 days ahead of time or freeze for up to 3 months.
+If you want to make this vegan chocolate cake ahead of time, you can make the layers and then tightly wrap and place in the fridge for 3-4 days ahead of time or freeze for up to 3 months. u003cbru003eFor frosting ahead of time, like for birthdays or other celebrations, I recommend frosting it and placing in the fridge for a day or two, then removing to bring it to room temperature before serving.

 More Vegan Cake Recipes